b9Joker108/SeedVault.L-GPT/README.md

 **"A rose 🌹 by any other name..."**

-This project's GitHub repository gets its name, along with its overarching project's (working) codename (Project FireSeed) and purpose, and is contextualised and informed by: 'Seed Vault' and general and specific prepping technologies, processes and systems, along with the primacy and metaphorical efficacy and boon/bane of the fundamental and possibly the first human technology, fire. 🔥
+This project's GitHub repository gets its name, along with the initiative's working codename (Project FireSeed) and purpose, and is contextualised and informed by: 'Seed Vault' and associated and nested systems and technologies, along with general and specific prepping technologies, processes and systems.
+The project's repository and codename are informed by:

+**first**, resilient, adaptive and archivable food-system seed vault processes, protocols and technologies; and **secondly**, by possibly the first human technology that ever developed, the adaptation to, and harnessing of: the boon/bane of fire. 🔥 Both 'seed' and 'fire' are potent and primal metaphors that are pervasive throughout the human condition, and fundamental to human culture and its continuity.

 # Seed